tyson-hu/Food-Scanner-App/docs/development/testing.md

 }
 ```

-This testing guide ensures comprehensive test coverage and reliable testing practices for the Food Scanner app.
+This testing guide ensures comprehensive test coverage and reliable testing practices for the Calry app.